Introduction to Python

 b'DeepMaxFN'

-Or by repeating with the operator *
+Repetition with the *

 byte1 = b'MaximoFN 'byte2 = byte1 * 3byte2